Venezuela opposition may move funds in small amounts to avoid creditors -sources

 The fund is not yet operational and there is no timeline for its implementation.
 Adding to the uncertainty is the opposition's recent replacement of its U.S.-backed interim government with new leadership, which Washington has said it will recognize.

-The socialist government of President Nicolas Maduro and the opposition are in sporadic talks to end years of political stalemate, which has seen the opposition refusing to participate in elections they have called rigged, while Venezuela's once oil-rich economy has collapsed.
+The socialist government of President Nicolas Maduro and the opposition are in sporadic talks to end years of political stalemate.
+The opposition has refused to participate in elections they have called rigged, while Venezuela's once oil-rich economy has collapsed.

 Backed by many Western countries, the opposition controls some Venezuelan assets abroad, including refiner Citgo Petroleum, which had its creditor protection extended this week by the United States.
 On Thursday the opposition assembly appointed a committee to manage foreign assets.